DUTKO LAW, LLC - DEPENDABLE. RELIABLE. ON YOUR SIDE.

-defendants do not receive the maximum penalty.
-As criminal defense attorneys, we often see that drug sentences are within the standard range, determined by: the seriousness of the current offense, the offense gravity score (“OGS”), the defendant's prior record, and the prior record score.
+Sentencing - Common Pleas Judges have discretion when sentencing a defendant.
+Most defendants do not receive the maximum penalty.
+Defendants are most often sentenced within the standard range, which is determined by the seriousness of the current offence (referred to as the offense gravity score, or "OGS") and the defendant's prior record score.

 We've helped clients that have received drug charges in Berks, Lehigh, Carbon, Northampton, and Schuylkill Counties, including Allentown, Bethlehem, Easton, and Reading.
 Call Dutko Law today and speak with an aggressive lawyer for FREE!

 If you've been charged with a Drug Offense in Allentown, Reading, Bethlehem, Easton, Jim Thorpe, Pottsville, or any surrounding city or town, you need a reliable attorney on your side.

 Click here to contact Dutko Law and get your Free Consultation

 Copyright © 2021 Dutko Law, LLC - All Rights Reserved.

 Powered by GoDaddy Website Builder